-What makes us adaptive?
+What makes us adaptive, intelligent and flexible?

 News